regalmoix/kernel/README.md

 ## Compiling the kernel
->Change the pwd to the path to kernel source
+>Change the working directory to the path to kernel source
 >
 	    cd ~/Downloads/linux-5.8.10/